Festival Format & Programme

 A Prime-Time European Television Event

-The European University Festival 2026 is conceived as a major European television event structured across four prime-time evenings.
+The Final Phase of the European University Festival is conceived as a major European television event structured across four prime-time evenings.

-A format that brings together entertainment, culture, science and music in a dynamic and engaging narrative designed for a European and international audience.
+The format brings together entertainment, culture, science and music in a dynamic and engaging narrative designed for a European and international audience.

 Night 1